mfansler/cminr/README.md

     cd as12
     make CMinDriver

-Examples can be subsequently be compiled
+Examples can subsequently be compiled

     ./CMinDriver ../tests/gcd.cm